counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

 Params:
 - `appInstanceId: string`
-    - Unique ID of the app instance
+    - ID of the app instance to get state of

 Result:
 - `state:`[`AppState`](#data-type-appstate)